 While other RA treatments are administered via injection or infusion, Xeljanz is available in tablet form.

-The U.S. Food & Drug Administration (FDA) approved the 5 mg dose of Xeljanz (tofactinib) in November 2012 to treat adults with moderately to severely active RA and who can’t take methotrexate.
+The FDA approved the 5 mg dose of Xeljanz in November 2012 to treat adults with moderately to severely active RA and who can’t take methotrexate.

-In February 2016, Pfizer announced the approval of Xeljanz XR, an extended-release 11 mg tablets for the once-daily treatment of moderate to RA in patients who have had an inadequate response or intolerance to methotrexate.
+In February 2016, Pfizer announced Xeljanz XR’s approval, an extended-release 11 mg tablets for the once-daily treatment of moderate to RA in patients who have had an inadequate response or intolerance to methotrexate.

 In December 2017, the FDA approved Xeljanz to treat patients with a second condition, psoriatic arthritis, who did not respond well to methotrexate or other similar medicines called nonbiologic disease-modifying antirheumatic drugs (DMARDs)